About KYCnot.me

 Scam

 The service is a scam.
-User reports, negative reviews, or failed internal testing and other red flags were found.
-Evidence is provided in the verification section of the service page.
+User reports, negative reviews, failed internal testing, or other red flags were found.
+Evidence lives in the service page’s verification section.

 Archived